Proofme-id/Documentation/v1_id_api_get_identification.md

 ## Response

 `200` application/json
-A identification object is returned.
+An identification object is returned.

 # Request